 - Provisioning new devices.

-As a solution builder, you can define custom rules and actions that operate over data streaming from connected devices.
+You can define custom rules and actions that operate over data streaming from connected devices.
 An operator can enable or disable these rules at the device level to control and automate tasks within the application.

-Built-in dashboards provide a customizable UI to monitor device health and telemetry.
 Start with a pre-built dashboard in an application template or create your own dashboards tailored to the needs of your operators.
 You can share dashboards with all users in your application, or keep them private.

 Rules and actions